 The southeastern part of the County is served by gravity flow from the Montebello Filtration Plants.
-These plants will undergo an extensive rehabilitation after the Fullerton Filtration Plant is in operation.
+Both of the Montebello Filtration plants are in need of extensive rehabilitation.
+There is currently a large infrastructure improvement construction project ongoing at Montebello plant #1.
 (The Fullerton Transmission Main, connecting the major transmission system to facilities located on the Fullerton site, was completed at the end of 1999).
 The future reservoir (62 MG) and filtration plant are scheduled to be built by 2020 and 2026 respectively.